Kaveriyin Kanavan: Production

 The film was produced and directed by A. K. Velan under his own banner Arunachalam Studios.
 He also wrote the story and dialogues.
 V. Ramamurthi handled the cinematography while V. B. Natarajan did the editing.
 Art direction was by A. B. Muthu.
 P. S. Gopalakrishnan was in charge of Choreography.
 Still photography was done by Thiruchi Arunachalam.

 Soundtrack

-Music was composed by K. V. Mahadevan while the lyrics were penned by Udumalai Narayana Kavi, Thanjai N. Ramaiah Dass and P. K. Muthuswami.
-The song Maappillai Vandhaar was a hit.
+Music was composed by K. V. Mahadevan.
+The song "Maappillai Vandhaar" was a hit.